nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

 ### Search item by status
-Search items by title (input keyword must be one of AVAILABLE, LOANED, RESERVED)
+Search items by status (input keyword must be one of AVAILABLE, LOANED, RESERVED)

 Format: `search s/STATUS`